Ernest Walton: Early life and education

+Research

-During the early 1930s Walton and John Cockcroft collaborated to build an apparatus that split the nuclei of lithium atoms by bombarding them with a stream of protons accelerated inside a high-voltage tube (700 kilovolts).
+During the early 1930s, Walton and Cockcroft collaborated to build an apparatus that split the nuclei of lithium atoms by bombarding them with a stream of protons accelerated inside a high-voltage tube (700 kilovolts).
 The splitting of the lithium nuclei produced helium nuclei.
-They went on to use Boron and Carbon as targets for their 'disintegration' experiments, and to report artificially induced radioactivity.
+They went on to use boron and carbon as targets for their 'disintegration' experiments, and to report induced radioactivity.
 These experiments provided verification of theories about atomic structure that had been proposed earlier by Rutherford, George Gamow, and others.
-The successful apparatus – a type of particle accelerator now called the Cockcroft-Walton generator – helped to usher in an era of particle-accelerator-based experimental nuclear physics.
-It was this research at Cambridge in the early 1930s that won Walton and Cockcroft the Nobel Prize in physics in 1951.
+The successful apparatus – a type of particle accelerator now called the Cockcroft–Walton generator – helped to usher in an era of particle-accelerator-based experimental nuclear physics.
+It was this research at Cambridge in the early 1930s that won Walton and Cockcroft the Nobel Prize in Physics in 1951.

-Career at Trinity College Dublin
+Career in Dublin

-Ernest Walton returned to Ireland in 1934 to become a Fellow of Trinity College Dublin in the physics department, and in 1946 was appointed Erasmus Smith's Professor of Natural and Experimental Philosophy.
-Walton's lecturing was considered outstanding as he had the ability to present complicated matters in simple and easy-to-understand terms.
+Walton returned to Ireland in 1934 to become a Fellow of Trinity College Dublin in the Physics Department.
+He was appointed Erasmus Smith's Professor of Natural and Experimental Philosophy in 1946, and was promoted to Senior Fellow in 1960.
+His lecturing was considered outstanding as he had the ability to present complicated matters in simple and easy-to-understand terms.
 His research interests were pursued with very limited resources, yet he was able to study, in the late 1950s, the phosphorescent effect in glasses, secondary-electron emissions from surfaces under positive-ion bombardment, radiocarbon dating and low-level counting, and the deposition of thin films on glass.